Usman-Meh/Auto-Requirement-Generator-Pipline/README.md

-# Web Scraping University Courses: Extracted Data from 20+ Websites
+#  Extracted Data from 20+ Websites and Automatically Extract Requirements

 This repository contains a comprehensive project for extracting, processing, and analyzing course data from more than 20 university websites using **Selenium**, **Beautiful Soup (bs4)**, **pandas**, and **Gemini API**.
 The data is stored in Excel and text files and is formatted into a single CSV file for further analysis.